If you’ve ever wondered . . .

 But after we know, after we acknowledge that there is more to be had, we should ask ourselves: what are we going to do about it?

 It’s not natural for us to love someone when our love is not reciprocated.
 It takes a supernatural empowerment.
 Maybe some people are able to pull it off, but most of us want things to be “fair.”
-We all understand the concept of reciprocity: we give people what they deserve or what they have earned.
+We all understand the concept of reciprocity: the practice of exchanging things with others for mutual benefit.
+We give people what they deserve or what they have earned.
 We are inspired to love when we are loved.
 We wither to death when we are not.

 But there is a way to overcome the mindset which says, “I will give you what you *deserve* and nothing more.”
 We overcome it by obedience to God’s word.
 We overcome it by submitting to the Holy Spirit’s leading.
 We overcome it by caring enough about our relationship with God to do the very HARD things: to love the unlovable – even if it’s our husband.